Binary Packaging

 Principle

-• First, the local Webman project is packaged into a phar file.
+• First, the local webman project is packaged into a phar file

 'public_path' => base_path(false) .
 DIRECTORY_SEPARATOR . 'public',

-Download Static PHP Separately
+Download Standalone Static PHP

 Tip